ale24dev/mind-cows/README.md

 ## Installation

-1. Clone the repository:
+- Clone the repository:
    ```
    git clone https://github.com/your-username/MindCows.git
    ```

-## Run the app
+## Contributing

 Contributions are welcome!
 Please feel free to submit a pull request or open an issue.